DEXFIELD PARK

 of screen legend Carol Lombard graced the newspapers at the very time the Barrows were hiding out at Dexfield

 Park.
-Perhaps Blanche was thinking of actress Lombard's style of fashion, when she picked out her own outfit.
+Perhaps Blanche was thinking of actress Lombard's style of fashion when she picked out her own outfit.

 Maybe Clyde was considering having Ms. Lombard join his gang!